liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 3. Select **Create and run**.

 > [!NOTE]
-> - A report can be re-run only after 24 hours since the last report was generated.
+> - A report can be rerun only after 24 hours since the last report was generated.
-> - In large tenants, it may take up to 48 hours for the data to be available.
+> - In large tenants, it might take up to 48 hours for the data to be available.
 > - There can only be one report for each value of the report range.
 This means you can see a maximum of four reports at a given point.
-> - The newly generated report will replace the previously created report with the same date range.
+> - The newly generated report replaces the previously created report with the same date range.
 To preserve the previously created report, download the report first before creating a new report for the same date range.

 ### View report status